-Every year, new international and domestic students, both undergraduate and graduate, are invited to be part of the Intercultural Leadership Program (ILP).
+Every year, new international and U.S. students, both undergraduate and graduate, are invited to be part of the Intercultural Leadership Program (ILP).
 Now entering its 10th year, this program has been designed to foster an intercultural community of leaders who are ready to take on issues they are passionate about, learn more about communities different than their own, and make a lasting impact at Penn and beyond.
 This highly selective process will narrow the field to exceptional incoming students from across the globe!

-ILP is co-sponsored by Penn Global, International Student and Scholar Services, Weingarten Learning Resources Center, Graduate Student Center, Counseling and Psychological Services, Greenfield Intercultural Center, Vice Provost for University Life, Office of Student Affairs, and the Graduate and Professional Student Assembly.
+ILP is developed by partnerships across campus that include: Penn Global, International Student and Scholar Services, Weingarten Learning Resources Center, Graduate Student Center, Counseling and Psychological Services, Greenfield Intercultural Center, Vice Provost for University Life, Office of Student Affairs, and the Graduate and Professional Student Assembly.